 Hike 13,209-Foot Homestake Peak, Stay & Eat in Leadville

 Unobstructed sights of aptly named Turquoise Lake to the south and Elk Mountains to the west are definite perks to reaching the apex of this beauty.
-Wet your whistle at the Brass Ass Saloon at Golden Burro Café & Lounge (est. 1934) and slumber at 10,152 feet amid antiques at the Delaware Hotel in America’s highest incorporated city.
+Wet your whistle at the Two Mile Brewing Co. and slumber at 10,152 feet amid antiques at the Delaware Hotel in America’s highest incorporated city.

 Hike 13,233-Foot Belleview Mountain, Stay & Eat in Snowmass

 Wildflower-loaded Rustler Gulch — a vast high-alpine basin in the Elk Mountains — adds stunning visual drama to the climax of this steep, hard-on-the-calves endeavor.
 Treat your body to some Italian-inspired carbs at Il Poggio and sleep soundly in style at the Viceroy Snowmass.